AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-practitioner-core-1-intro.md

 #### ADHA Core Practitioner
 The purpose of this profile is to define a core representation a practitioner for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.
 The concept of a practitioner in this implementation guide is always within the context of a practitioner role - as the practitioner that performs the role(s).
+In the context of an exchange of health information a practitioner is part of the context established for a set of healthcare-related information.

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Practitioner](http://hl7.org/fhir/R4/practitioner.html) that are supported.

-A [Organization](http://hl7.org/fhir/R4/organization.html) resource is used within the context of a referencing resource (most commonly a PractitionerRole resource).
-In the context of an exchange of health information an organisation is part of the context established for a set of healthcare-related information.
+A [Practitioner](http://hl7.org/fhir/R4/practitioner.html) resource is used within the context of a referencing resource (most commonly a PractitionerRole resource).

 This profile is designed to set a core Practitioner for:
 * Querying practitioners referenced in PractitionerRole or other resources